Hamadabcn/django_pm/README.md

 Project management application
-Written in Python and django and few html
+Written in Python, django and HTML